Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: IADA: Iterative Adversarial Data Augmentation

 \subsection{Iterative Adversarial Data Augmentation}

-We use an iterative approach to solve the two-layer optimization in \eqref{eq:prob} by incrementally augmenting the data with the outer NN training loop.
-In one iteration, we find the adversaries generated in \cref{VAT}, which are the most ``confusing'' points for the current NN.
-The adversaries will be labeled by expert and augmented to the dataset, either $D_0$ or $D_{adv}$, as shown in \cref{fig:problem}.
-In the next iteration, the framework will further verify, label, and expand the dataset based on the augmented dataset.
-The framework maintains two datasets $D_0$ and $D_{adv}$, where $D_{adv}$ is initially empty and $D_0$ starts with the original training data.
-The adversaries are only augmented to $D_0$ if they are verified by human expert, otherwise, they are pushed into $D_{adv}$.
-Note that the adversaries generated in \cref{VAT} can either be true or false adversaries, but both are informative and useful for improving the NN learning.
-However, incorrectly mixing these two types of adversaries can greatly harm the NN learning.
-Therefore, we maintain $D_0$ and $D_{adv}$ to distinguish the safe data and potentially incorrect data.
-The framework iteratively expands only from the data $(x_0, y_0)\in D_0$.
-Therefore, the framework can further expand the available training data safely. $D_{adv}$ will be refreshed before verification as shown in \cref{alg:IADA}, since the framework only wants temporary effect from $D_{adv}$ but permanent effect from $D_0$ for safety and correctness.
-Also note that the IADA framework is reduced to standard adversarial training, except that we have a different inner minimization loss objective, if the scheduler requires no human verification.
-On the other hand, it is equivalent to standard online data augmentation when the scheduler always requires human verification (similar to data aggregation in imitation learning \cite{dagger}).
-Based on the applications, the scheduler can be tuned to either require more or less expert knowledge to balance the training accuracy and the human effort.
+We use an iterative approach to solve the two-layer optimization in \eqref{eq:IADA_prob} by incrementally augmenting the data with the outer NN training loop.
+In one iteration, we find the adversaries of the data in $D_0\cup D_0'$ in \cref{VAT}, which are the most ``confusing'' points for the current NN.
+The adversaries will be labeled by an expert and augmented to the dataset, either $D_0'$ or $D_{adv}$, as shown in \cref{fig:IADA}.
+In the next iteration, the framework will further verify, label, and expand the dataset $D_0\cup D_0'\cup D_{adv}$.

+The framework maintains three datasets $D_0$, $D_0'$ and $D_{adv}$ as shown in \cref{fig:IADA}, where $D_0'$ and $D_{adv}$ are initially empty and $D_0$ is the initial training data.
+The adversaries are only augmented to $D_0'$ if they are verified by a human expert, otherwise, they are pushed into $D_{adv}$.
+Note that the adversaries generated in \cref{VAT} can either be true or false adversaries, but both are informative for improving the NN learning.
+However, incorrectly mixing these two types of adversaries can harm NN learning.
+Therefore, we maintain $D_0'$ and $D_{adv}$ to distinguish the safe data and potentially incorrect data.
+The framework iteratively expands only from the data in $D_0\cup D_0'$, which are safe.
+Therefore, the framework can further expand the available training data safely. $D_{adv}$ will be refreshed before neural verification as shown in \cref{alg:IADA}, since the framework only wants a temporary effect from $D_{adv}$ but a permanent effect from $D_0\cup D_0'$ for safety and correctness.
+Note that the IADA framework can be viewed as an active learning method.
+In addition, it is similar to standard data augmentation and adversarial training (but with iterative expansion) when the scheduler never requires human verification.
+It is, on the other hand, similar to data aggregation in imitation learning \cite{dagger} when the scheduler always queries for human knowledge.
+Based on the applications, the scheduler can be tuned to either require more or less expert knowledge to balance the training performance and the human effort.